ibexa/documentation-developer/docs/api/graphql/graphql.md

 ## Domain schema

-GraphQL for [[= product_name =]] is based on the content types (including product types), content type groups, and Content items defined in the Repository.
+GraphQL for [[= product_name =]] is based on the content types (including product types), content type groups, and content items defined in the Repository.

 For each content type the schema exposes a singular and plural field, e.g. `article` and `articles`.
-Use the singular field to query a single Content item, and the plural to get a whole `Connection` (a list of Content items that supports pagination).
+Use the singular field to query a single content item, and the plural to get a whole `Connection` (a list of content items that supports pagination).

 With the queries you can inspect: